Elementary German (50:470:101 and 102).

 This is the basic introduction to the German language.
 It provides crucial communicative skills and a solid foundation for further study in German, as well as an introduction to German culture.

-Elementary German assumes no prior knowledge of German, no prior experience with another foreign language, and no knowledge of grammar terminology.
-It is for beginners, or students who had no more than about two years of German in high school.
+Elementary German I (101) assumes no prior knowledge of German, no prior experience with another foreign language, and no knowledge of grammar terminology.
+It is for beginners, including students who had one year of German in high school.

-Study of a foreign language through at least the 102 level is required for graduation under the 2003 and subsequent catalogs.
+Study of a foreign language through at least the 102 level is a graduation requirement in the College of Arts and Sciences.

 Intermediate German (50:470:131 and 132).